-For supervisors who couldn’t attend this call, the presentations of this call will be available here.
-Keep an eye on our consultation call reports on our website here, where we will publish a summary report of the call.
-Supervisors can also direct questions on this topic to firstname.lastname@example.org, and we will ensure your questions are addressed.
+For supervisors who couldn’t attend this call, the presentations and report of this call is be available here.
+Supervisors can also direct questions on this topic to email@example.com, and we will ensure your questions are addressed.

 The Asian Forum of Insurance Regulators (AFIR) 14th Annual Meeting & Conference “Promoting Broader and Sustainable Insurance Market with Effective Supervisory Practices”,

 22 – 24 May, Macao

 This event was hosted by the Monetary Authority of Macao and attended by about 50 representatives from insurance regulators and international organisations.